-The College of Communication and Information at The University of Tennessee, Knoxville (UTK) offers a fully online Master of Science (MS) in Strategic and Digital Communication program.
+The College of Communication and Information at The University of Tennessee, Knoxville (UTK) offers a fully online Master of Science (MS) in Communication and Information with a concentration in Strategic and Digital Communication (SDC).
 The 30-credit interdisciplinary master’s program is designed to prepare students for careers in advertising, corporate communication, digital marketing, public relations, and/or image and brand management.
 It is structured to accommodate working professionals, with a flexible, part-time enrollment format that allows students to take two courses per semester (including a summer term) and graduate in two years.

 Rather than having a set sequence of required courses or core curriculum that all students must complete, UTK’s online MS in Strategic and Digital Communication allows students to choose courses that align with their personal interests and professional goals.
 This includes a range of graduate courses offered by each of the four academic divisions housed within UTK’s College of Communication and Information: Advertising & Public Relations; Communication Studies; Information Sciences; and Journalism & Electronic Media.
 Most courses confer three credits, so students in the program can typically earn their degree after successfully completing ten courses.

 Among the online courses offered as part of UTK’s MS in Strategic and Digital Communication program are courses that cover topics in website and social media management, organizational communication, and writing and content creation for targeted audiences across a variety of media platforms.
 Examples of these courses include: Audience Analytics; Digital Content Creation Basics; Global Communications; Information Architecture; Interpersonal Conflict; Organizational Communication, Strategic Leadership, and Culture; Social Influence, Persuasion, and Compliance-Gaining; Social Informatics; Social Media Strategy and Tactics; Strategic Communication Management; Strategic Communication Tactics; and Web Design.